Porges/ways-to-play/src/articles/cards/japan/hanafuda/traditional-manufacturers/traditional-manufacturers.md

 linter-yaml-title-alias: Japanese Hanafuda Brands
 ---
 # Japanese Hanafuda Brands

+For over a century, dozens of Japanese manufacturers have produced <span class="noun" lang="ja-Latn">Hanafuda</span> cards, each competing for customers using distinctive branding and art styles.
+Understanding these manufacturers — their marks, brands, and histories — is essential for collectors, historians, and anyone seeking to identify and attempt to date vintage decks.
+This guide covers both current producers and the many extinct companies whose cards can still be found circulating today.

-## Identification
+## Identifying a Deck

-The branding system of traditional <span class="noun" lang="ja-Latn">Hanafuda</span>
-manufacturers can be confusing.
-Generally the top of the container (whether a box or wrapper) will have a brand, which indicates the quality of the cards, and the <em>type</em> of cards is written on the front end of the container.
-For example, a box of <span class="noun" lang="ja-Latn">Nintendō</span> cards with Napoleon on the front indicates their highest-quality card, but it could contain either
-<span class="noun" lang="ja-Latn">Hanafuda</span> or <span class="noun" lang="ja-Latn">Kabufuda</span>
+The branding system of traditional <span class="noun" lang="ja-Latn">Hanafuda</span> manufacturers can be confusing.
+Commonly, the top of the container (box or wrapper) displays a brand name which generally indicates the quality of the cards inside.
+Meanwhile the front end identifies the card <em>type</em>.
+For example, a box of <span class="noun" lang="ja-Latn">Nintendō</span> cards with a portrait of Napoleon on the top indicates that it contains their highest-quality cards, but that doesn’t prove what is inside: it could contain either <span class="noun" lang="ja-Latn">Hanafuda</span> or <span class="noun" lang="ja-Latn">Kabufuda</span> cards (it is worth noting that <span class="noun" lang="ja-Latn">Nintendō Mushi</span> cards often use a sticker on the top to indicate the box contents).
-cards.

 > [!figure]
 >